OpenMDAO/Aviary/aviary/docs/getting_started/installation.md

 Features: Minimal Aviary install, basic optimizers only
 ```

-Aviary can be very quickly installed via a terminal.
-This version of Aviary only includes basic optimizers included in the `scipy` package, such as SLSQP.
+Aviary can be very quickly installed via the terminal.
+This version of Aviary only includes basic optimizers.

 ```
 pip install aviary
 ```

 This will install the latest release of Aviary and all of its dependencies.
 This may take serval minutes.
 Verify your installation following [these steps](#verify-installation), and you're done!
-Keep in mind that many of the examples and most tests require optimizers that aren't included in this installation.
+Keep in mind that some examples and most tests require optimizers that aren't included in this installation.
 To run those on your own machine, you will need to follow [this step](#install-pyoptsparse) from the Detailed Installation Guide.

 ## Updating Aviary
 When a new version of Aviary is released, you can update your local copy by running the following command: